ariSegal650/ariSegal650/README.md

 ## Introduction

-Hello 👋, I'm ari segal, a passionate full stack developer with expertise in Angular, .NET.
+Hello 👋, I'm Ari Segal, a passionate full stack developer with expertise in Angular, .NET and more.
 I have a strong foundation in web development, backend programming, and database management.
 With a focus on creating efficient, scalable, and user-friendly applications, I strive to deliver high-quality solutions.

 ## Skills